-In our work, we draw on diverse mathematical tools—from the theory of information, computation, and complexity; statistical inference and learning, signal processing and systems; coding and communication; and networks and queuing—in addressing important new problems that frequently transcend traditional boundaries between disciplines.
+In our work, we draw on diverse mathematical tools—from the theory of information, computation, and complexity; statistical inference, learning, and artificial intelligence; signal processing and systems; coding, communication and networks—in addressing important new problems that frequently transcend traditional boundaries between disciplines.

 Much of our activity has centered around a variety of different types of problems arising naturally in the context of embedded processing in systems, networks, and applications.

-Some of the topics of current interest (in no particular order) include:
+Some of the topics of current interest include:

-- information theory, algorithms, and hardware technologies for machine learning and statistical inference
+- information theory, algorithms, and architectures for machine learning and high-dimensional statistical inference

-- technologies and algorithms for sensing, computational imaging, and advanced optical inference
+- theory, algorithms, and technologies for optical sensing, computational imaging, and computer vision

 - fundamental limits of energy-efficient, error-resilient nanoscale systems, and enabling designs